ThomasLane1820/Chicago-Crime-Analysis/README.md

   The main goal of this project is to provide an in-depth analysis of crime distribtion in Chicago, [using data from cityofchicago.org](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/data) and how the frequency of specific crimes have changed over time.
 I'll be addressing the year over year change in crime occurance starting with data from 2002 up until 2022, along with looking into the seasonality, or lack thereof, for crimes.
 Beyond that I'll also be using S/ARIMA and other models to forecast potential crime rates using a varying range of data to assist in visualizing the change in crime rates.
 Additionally exploring individual districts in Chicago to examine which crimes have disproportionally higher arrest rates along with higher a rate of occurance.
 For what appears to be signific outliers, I'll be doing additional research beyond the dataset itself to see if there is a anything knowledge to be gained, for exmaple there is only one report of domestic abuse in the twenty two years of data collection.

   I used Jupyter Notebook along with a number of python libraries to perform the intitial inspection, cleaning, and anaylsis.
 Some of the libraries used are pandas, seaborn, matplotlib, pmdarima, and statsmodels. **GO INTO DETAILL**
-  Using Tableau to get more complex and interactive visualizations that allows you to
+  Tableau was used as a method to clearly present patterns and forecasts.
+The final Tableau dashboard neatly displays relevant and meaningful data.